Last Updated on by mitchrezman

 The eye is kept clean by tear secretions from the lachrymal gland and protected by an oily substance from the Harderian glands which coats the cornea and prevents dryness.
 These substances lubricate the eyes when blinking.
 The third concealed eyelid (nictitating membrane) that we talked about earlier, sweeps across the eye horizontally like an automobile’s windshield wiper acting as a “lubrication delivery system”.
 This membrane covers the eye and acts as a “contact lens” for aquatic birds while underwater.
 In most birds the lower eyelid rises to cover the eye when sleeping.

 Studies have shown that many bird species focus on distant objects and will orient themselves sideways to help maximize visual resolution.
-For a pigeon, resolution is twice as good with sideways monocular vision than forward binocular vision, whereas for humans the converse is true.
+For a pigeon, the resolution is twice as good with sideways monocular vision as forwarding binocular vision, whereas for humans the converse is true.